dapr/docs/howto/setup-secret-store/azure-keyvault.md

 This section walks you through how to enable an Azure Key Vault secret store to store a password to securely access a Redis state store in Standalone mode.

-1. Create components directory in your app root
+1. Create a `components` directory in your app root

 ```bash
 mkdir components